Lecturer in Modern British History

-I am currently working on my first book, which examines the formation and early years of the British Women's International League.
+I am currently working on my first book based on my PhD research, which examines the formation and early years of the British Women's International League.

 My PhD research sheds light on the British Women’s International League (WIL), an organisation that campaigned for peace, disarmament and international law, alongside goals for women’s rights.
 Having formed part of an international association – the Women’s International League for Peace and Freedom (WILPF) – WIL offers a unique perspective on the women’s movement and the interplay between activism at local, national and international levels.British Ex-Service Students and the Rebuilding of Europe, 1919–1926